Personal tools

 Collaboration with Tomás Silva and Miguel Machuqueiro (Faculdade Ciências da UL), Eduardo Melo (Univ do Algarve), Laura Masgrau, Marina Canellas and Maria Fatima Lucas (Zymvol Biomodeling, SP).

-In this work, high-resolution structures of PpDyP wild-type and two engineered variants (6E10 and 29E4), generated by directed evolution, were obtained.
+This work obtained high-resolution PpDyP wild-type structures and two engineered variants (6E10 and 29E4), generated by directed evolution.
 The X-ray crystal structures revealed the typical ferredoxin-like folds, with three heme access pathways, two tunnels, and one cavity, limited by three long loops, including catalytic residues.
 Variant 6E10 displays significantly increased loops’ flexibility that favors function over stability: despite the considerably higher catalytic efficiency, this variant shows poorer protein stability than wild-type and 29E4 variants.
 Constant-pH MD simulations revealed a more positively charged microenvironment near the heme pocket of variant 6E10, particularly in the neutral to alkaline pH range.
 This microenvironment affects enzyme activity by modulating the pKa of essential residues in the heme vicinity.
-It should account for variant 6E10 improved activity at pH 7–8 compared to the wild-type and 29E4 that, show optimal enzymatic activity close to pH 4.
+It should account for variant 6E10 improved activity at pH 7–8 compared to the wild-type and 29E4, which show optimal enzymatic activity close to pH 4.
 Our findings shed light on the structure-function relationships of DyPs at the molecular level, including their pH-dependent conformational plasticity.
 These are essential for understanding and engineering the catalytic properties of DyPs for future biotechnological applications.

 Read the paper here: https://www.sciencedirect.com/science/article/pii/S2001037022003129